+Arthritis is a very common yet not very well understood disease.
 Arthritis means “inflammation of the joint”.
-There are over one hundred different forms of arthritis which all share common symptoms.
+There are over one hundred different forms of arthritis which can occur in people of all ages.
+Physiotherapy can assist with treatment, rehabilitation and management.

 - Joint pain